Qloozen/Qloozen/README.md

   ### :dart: In the near future I plan to..
     * Learn more about Flutter.
-    * Expanding my knowledge in native iOS.
+    * Expanding my knowledge in web development

   ### :pencil2: Currently working on..
-    * Minor Artificial Intelligence
-    * RacePredictor (NextJS/ iOS)
+    * RacePredictor redesign in NextJs
-    * Learning Flutter
-    * ProRep iOS
+    * Portfolio redesign
 <br />

 ## :bar_chart: GitHub Stats